Christian Hebraist: Middle Ages

-In the fourteenth century, the Franciscans and Dominicans took up Hebrew, but their purpose was evangelical.
-They were instrumental, however, in setting up chairs of Hebrew in universities across Europe.
+In the fourteenth century, the Franciscans and Dominicans were involved in setting up chairs of Hebrew in universities across Europe.
 The ecumenical Council of Vienne (1312) ordered chairs established at the universities of Rome, Oxford, Paris, Salamanca and Bologna.
 Paris had the leading Hebraist of the period in Nicholas of Lyra (d.1349), while following him was Bishop Paul of Burgos (d.1435), a Jewish convert.

 Renaissance

-It was not, however, until the end of the 15th century that the Renaissance and the Reformation, while awakening a new interest in the classics, brought about a return to the original text of Scripture and an attempt to understand the later literature of the Jews.
+At the end of the 15th century the Renaissance and the Reformation, while awakening a new interest in the classics, brought about a return to the original text of Scripture and an attempt to understand the later literature of the Jews.
 Hieronymus Buslidius, the friend of Erasmus, gave more than 20,000 francs to establish a Hebrew chair at Louvain; as the chair of Hebrew at the University of Paris, Francis offered the chair to Elijah Levita, the friend of Cardinal Ægidius of Viterbo, who declined to accept it.
 Cardinal Grimani and other dignitaries, both of the state and of the Church, studied Hebrew and the Kabbalah with Jewish teachers; even the warrior Guido Rangoni attempted the Hebrew language with the aid of Jacob Mantino (1526).
 Pico de la Mirandola (d.
 1494) was the first to collect Hebrew manuscripts, and Reuchlin was the first to write a dictionary and short grammar of the Hebrew language (1506).
 A more detailed grammar was published by Otto Walper in 1590.
-But interest still centered wholly around the Bible and the expository literature immediately connected therewith.

-During the whole of the 16th century it was Hebrew grammar and Jewish exegesis that claimed attention.
-Christian scholars were not ashamed to be the students of Jewish teachers.
-In fact, one of the most noted Hebraists of this period was Immanuel Tremellius (1510-1580), born Jewish and converted first to Catholicism and soon thereafter became a Calvinist, producing the main Reformed translation of the Hebrew Bible into Latin (he also translated the New Testament from the Syriac into Latin).
+During the 16th century there was an emphasis on Hebrew grammar and Jewish exegesis.
+One of the most noted Hebraists of this period was Immanuel Tremellius (1510–1580), who was born Jewish and converted first to Catholicism and soon thereafter became a Calvinist, producing the main Reformed translation of the Hebrew Bible into Latin (he also translated the New Testament from the Syriac into Latin).
 Sebastian Münster (d.
 1552) was known as a grammarian; Pellicanus (d.
 1556) and Pagninius (d.
 1541), as lexicographers; Daniel Bomberg (d.
 1549), as a printer of Hebrew books.
 Arius Montanus (d.
 1598) edited the Masorah and the Travels of Benjamin of Tudela.
 Widmanstadt (1523), living in a colony of Spanish Jewish refugees in Naples, studied Hebrew with David ibn Ya'ya and Baruch of Benevento, and collected the Hebrew manuscripts which formed the basis of the Hebrew division of the Royal Library at Munich.
 Vatablé (d.
 1547) made use of Rashi's commentary.
 Conrad Gesner (d.
 1565) was the first Christian to compile a catalogue of Hebrew books; Jacob Christmann (d.
 1613) busied himself with the Jewish calendar, and Drusius (d.
 1616) with the ethical writings of the Jews.